-The Anoka County Library Board adopts the principles of the Library Bill of Rights as the foundation for its policy on the development of the Library collection and will uphold the tenets of the "Freedom to Read.”
-(See Appendix II for Freedom to Read statement).
+The Anoka County Library Board adopts the principles of the Library Bill of Rights as the foundation for its policy on the development of the Library collections and will uphold the tenets of the “Freedom to Read.”
 The Anoka County Library, as a member of the American Library Association, affirms that all libraries are forums for information and ideas and that the following basic policies should guide their services.

 - Books and other resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
 Material should not be excluded because of the origin, background, or views of those contributing to their creation.

 - Libraries should provide materials and information presenting all points of view on current and historical issues.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval.